 Vivial is always trying to find ways to make your life easier.
 Below you’ll find a collection of the top social media mistakes that small businesses make — and how you can avoid them.

 If you read these mistakes and realize you are guilty of a few, don’t be upset!
 Social media is constantly evolving and so are the audiences who use it; your faux pas will most likely be forgotten once you hit your stride on social media.
 Not to mention the fact that the social media mistakes you made in the past can help you refine your strategy moving forward.

-- Mistake: One-way conversations
+- Social Media Mistake #1: One-way conversations

 - Solution: Go to the cocktail party

-- Mistake: Not posting consistently
+- Social Media Mistake #2: Not posting consistently

 - Solution: Create a posting plan